JuaniSimieli/F1-Predictions/README.md

 To start, is this a Regression or Classification problem?
 Depending on the approach, we can adopt either.
 I will do both and keep the most accurate model.

 For a Regression approach, we can predict `position` and keep the lowest value in a given race, and that would be the winner.
-On the other hand, for classification, it will be predicting the winner, and if it predicts more than 1, I'll chose the one with the highes probability.
+On the other hand, for classification, it will be predicting the winner, and if it predicts more than 1, I'll chose the one with the highest probability.

 After some model training, these are the results:

 <img src="ML-modelling/Images/model_accuracy.png" width="70%">

+As we can see, all models with the exception of Naïve Bayes (Shown as GaussianNB), perform with an accuracy of around 60%, with `Random Forest Regressor` being the highest with 66%, using both the 2023 and 2024 seasons as test sets.